 ASPREE-XT also aims to identify the impact that medical conditions, lifestyle, the environment and genetics have on health and aging, providing an unprecedented window into an aging population.

 Principal investigator in Australia, Professor John McNeil, said ASPREE-XT would contribute high quality research to understand factors that affect quality of life and independence for older people.

 “ASPREE-XT builds on many millions of individual items of health data collected in the ASPREE study, providing a rare opportunity to investigate the effects of aspirin and other factors on the health of older people,” Professor McNeil said.

 “Importantly, ASPREE-XT will also help identify factors that contribute to onset of disease in older people and explain why some people become frail and disabled while others do not.”

 Professor McNeil said ASPREE-XT will be one of the largest observational studies conducted in Australia with the help of over 2000 general practitioners across south-eastern Australia.

 “Life-expectancy has increased globally and ASPREE-XT will continue to answer questions of daily relevance for GPs caring for their older patients,” Professor McNeil said.

 “The collection of this important health information is of great benefit to society, and through ASPREE-XT we are grateful that our participants continue to contribute data.”

 ASPREE-XT is funded by the US National Institutes of Health.

-ASPREE was a world-first clinical trial of low dose aspirin for primary prevention in the elderly.
-Study findings published in the New England Journal of Medicine in September 2018 were adopted into the American College of Cardiology/American Heart Association aspirin guidelines in March 2019.
+ASPREE was a world-first clinical trial of low-dose aspirin for primary prevention in the elderly.
+Trial findings published in the New England Journal of Medicine in September 2018, were adopted into the American College of Cardiology/American Heart Association aspirin guidelines in March 2019.